 In more recent years, the newspaper added a sixth day of publication.

-The Mount Airy News is a regional printing hub, with several other newspapers and other products being printed here, including tri-weekly Elkin Tribune and the weekly newspapers The Stokes News, The Pilot, The Carroll News, The Yadkin Ripple, The Weekly Independent and the twice-a-week newspaper The Jefferson Post.
+The Mount Airy News is a regional printing hub, with several other newspapers and other products being printed here, including the weekly newspapers Elkin Tribune The Stokes News, The Carroll News, and The Yadkin Ripple.

 Multimedia delivery to a large percentage of the community

 Our goal of giving readers a balanced and fair account of what goes on in this community and elsewhere in the world will never change, while the means through which we deliver your community news and information has expanded rapidly.
 Today, our community members can take their news in print six times a week, through e-mail daily, online and using their mobile devices anytime, as well as through live streaming broadcasts from locations around town.
 We reach more than 70,000 unique visitors across these various products.

 The Mount Airy News seeks to provide the news the community needs, reported faithfully and fully, with respect for all and favor to none.
 We strive to be authoritative and insightful, to inform and to delight.

 To accomplish this mission, we set for ourselves the following goals:

 To be the indispensable, timely source of information and community coverage, examining all subjects that impact readers.